elliottt/elliottt.github.io/source/_posts/2013-02-19-serenade-in-haskell.markdown

 ### Attributes

-The first example that caught my eye was the difference between using a tag with a list of attributes, and using a tag with a specific attribute, id.
+The first example that caught my eye was the difference between using a tag with a list of attributes, and using a tag with a specific attribute: `id`.
 There are two flavors of syntax in Serenade to support this functionality, the most general form first:

 ```